Japan lifts pause in funding for UNRWA, following Canada, Australia

 Japan has announced it will lift its pause on funding to the United Nations agency for Palestinian refugees.

-Japanese Foreign Minister Yoko Kamikawa confirmed the resumption of funding to UNRWA on Tuesday after meeting with UNRWA chief Philippe Lazzarini last week.
+Japanese Foreign Minister Yoko Kamikawa confirmed the resumption of funding to UNRWA with local media after meeting UNRWA chief Philippe Lazzarini last week.

 Keep readinglist of 4 items